This story begins in a castle overlooking a village.

-They follow some pipes that connect the corpses to a huge of vat of blood.
+They follow the pipes that connect the corpses to a huge vat of blood.

 Sue: This is horrific.
 We haven’t had a story like this for a while.

-Me: They were supposed to make this story a few years back, but they had to put it on hold when the BBC made a prestigious version of Dracula and they didn’t want Doctor Who sending it up.
+Me: They were supposed to make this story a few years back, but they had to put it on hold when the BBC made a prestigious version of Dracula and they didn’t want Doctor Who to send it up.

-Sue: I’ve missed stories like this.
-I don’t think they are sending things up at all.
+Sue: I don’t think they’re sending it up at all.